Everything you need to know to get started with your new Reader Zone account!

 Parent: A person who creates a Reader Zone account,manages the account and logs reading on behalf of one or more person.
 There is no limit to the number of children a parent can enroll in their Reader Zone account.

-Internal Reader: A participant who added to a Reading Program and Reading Group by a Reading Program Organizer.
+Internal Reader: A participant who added to a Reading Program and Reading Group/Activity by a Reading Program Organizer.
 The Reading Program Organizer manages every aspect of the Internal Reader's account, including making reading entries.